spachava753/rollout/SPEC.md

 ### Task

 A task is a single instruction, container environment, and test script.
-Tasks are used to evaluate agents and models.
+Tasks are used to evaluate agents.
 A task is implemented as a directory of files in the following task format:

 - **instruction.md**: The instruction is a markdown file that contains the task's instruction
 - **task.toml**: The `task.toml` file contains the task's configuration and metadata.
 Metadata is arbitrary and can consist of any information a task developer wants.
 Config params are nested into their respective sections rather than flat.